 The installations bring photosynthesis to areas with little to no green space

-Spotted: Photo-bioreactors composed of water teeming with microalgae are bringing the carbon-capturing benefits of photosynthesis to even the densest urban areas.
+Spotted: Water-filled containers teeming with microalgae are bringing the carbon-capturing benefits of photosynthesis to even the densest urban areas.
 Designed as an emergency solution to an urgent problem, the ‘liquid trees’ are located in Belgrade, one of Serbia’s main cities.
 Belgrade is situated close to two heavily-polluting coal power plants.